 The Polish Electricity Association (PKEE) acknowledges the Commission’s attempt to review the Industrial Emissions Directive (IED) which sets emission caps for industrial activities.
-The PKEE position is that the existing framework has already imposed significant obligations on electricity companies and a further increase of this burden would weaken their ability to provide security of electricity supply and to sustainably switch to less and zero- polluting technologies.
+The PKEE position is that the existing framework has already imposed significant obligations on electricity companies and a further increase of this burden would weaken their ability to provide security of electricity supply and to sustainably switch to less and zero- polluting technologies. emissions limits for industrial activities takes the view that the current framework has already placed a significant burden on electricity companies, and that further increases in this burden would undermine their ability to ensure security of electricity supply and a sustainable transition to low and zero carbon technologies.

 The perspective of the Polish electricity sector